zpl-c/zpl/README.md

 * **JSON5 parser** - Easy to use and very fast JSON5 parser that can easily load 50 megabytes of JSON content under half a second.
 It also contains simple JSON5 writer and acts as a good library for handling config files.
 * **Opts** - Opts is a CLI options parser, it can parse flags, switches and arguments from command line and offers an easy way to express input errors as well as the ability to display help screen.
 * **Process** - Gives you the ability to create a new process, wait for it to end or terminate it.
 It also exposes standard I/O with configurable options.
-* **Thread pool** - Can set up a batch of workers which use thread-pool pattern to handle async tasks without the unecessary threading overhead.
+* **Jobs system** - Can set up a batch of workers which use thread-pool pattern to handle async tasks without the unecessary threading overhead.
 * **Co-routines** - This module implements co-routines feature for C11.
 * **Math** - OpenGL gamedev friendly library for math.
 * **Miscellaneous** - Methods that don't belong anywhere but are still very useful in many occasions.

-## External modules
-These are modules that work either as a standalone library or didn't fit into the ZPL library itself:
-* **zpl_glgen.py** - A Python script which fetches `glcorearb.h` to generate `zpl_glgen.h` which acts as an OpenGL extension wrangler.
-* **zpl_image.h** - Image manipulation methods and simple GIF reading API.

-This repository also contains third-party libraries which were either included or modified to be used by some of these ZPL external modules.

 ## Documentation

 We plan to use [DuckDoc](https://duckdoc.io/) for documentation later on.
 The service is still under development, but we're looking forward to it.

-### Old format

-Documentation is available in its generated form at [zpl.madaraszd.net](https://zpl.madaraszd.net/).

-You can see all modules by accessing the **Modules** link.

-Note that the documentation is still work in progress and will be tweaked further.

-You can build the documentation using Doxygen 1.8.11 or later.
-We use modified version of [m.css](http://mcss.mosra.cz/doxygen/) to generate styled documentation.
-It uses Python3 with dependencies: `jinja2, Pygments` to generate files.
-You can use `docs.bat` to build offline documentation.

-m.css is available as submodule, so make sure you clone this repo recursively to obtain it.

 # Support Me